 The opposite of accounts payable, these are the invoices your business has sent out but not yet collected payment on.
 This is money left on the table, so you need a process for handling them.

 A balance sheet is a financial statement that covers all of a company’s assets, liabilities, and equity.
 The balance sheet summarizes all of this and provides an overview of a business’s health for a given period.

-An asset is anything owned by the business or company that has monetary value.
-This includes cash in the bank, as well as less-obvious items like buildings and the land that they’re constructed on.
+An asset is anything owned by a business or company that has monetary value.
+This includes cash in the bank and less-obvious items like buildings and the land they’re constructed on.

 Any debts that a company hasn’t paid yet.
 These can include loans, payroll that hasn’t been processed yet, and anything in your accounts payable.